 - Is it renewable?
-If a scholarship is renewable every year, it can pay your college costs for up to four years.
-But you will have to meet certain annual benchmarks, such as a minimum GPA, in order to keep it.
+A renewable scholarship can help pay for your college costs for up to four years.
+But you will have to meet certain standards every year, such as a minimum GPA, in order to keep it.

 The Consequences of Misspent Scholarship Money

 What happens if you use scholarship money for something the rules don't allow?
 While it's unlikely that the scholarship sponsor will seek legal action, in most cases, you will have to repay the entire award.
 If the scholarship is renewable, you could lose out on the remaining years.
 And you'll have to come up with another source of funds to cover the expenses you planned on using the scholarship for.
 Depending upon the amount of the scholarship, this could be a very challenging surprise to deal with!

 If possible, have the scholarship money sent directly to the college.
 The college can then apply it directly to your bill.

 - See Finding Scholarships You Qualify For to get help with your scholarship search.

 - Managing money in college is tricky.
 See tips for stretching your college dough.